-You can read more about the paper and our work on dominant online platforms here.
+You can learn more about the paper and our work on dominant online platforms in our recent blog post, “Due Process, and Our Approach to Dominant Online Platforms.”
 You can download the paper here.

 Members of the media may contact Communications Director Shiva Stella with inquiries, interview requests, or to join the Public Knowledge press list at email@example.com or 405-249-9435.